thansgit/my-portfolio/src/components/three/README.md

 # Three.js Components

-This directory contains all Three.js related components organized in a logical structure:
+This directory contains all Three.js related components organized in an exemplary structure that follows best practices for React Three Fiber projects.

 ## Directory Structure